 Discover a beautiful, peaceful and undiscovered part of Scotland

-A good website to find out what events, attractions and activities are on for both children and adults is the Ettrick & Yarrow valley one.
+A good website to find out what events, attractions and activities are on for both children and adults is the Ettrick & Yarrow Valley site.
 It has listings of local activities including water sports, walking, cycling and fishing.

 This website also gives details and maps of walks that start from your doorstep, ranging from gentle strolls to more substantial marked routes on a network of footpaths and bridleways around the area.

 The Grey Mare’s Tail sits at the head of the Yarrow Valley.
 This spectacular 200ft waterfall is well worth a visit and you’ll drive along St Mary’s Loch to get there.
 Good footwear is needed if you intend to walk to the top of the waterfall.
 There are the most spectacular views and a lovely surprise at the top.